labanskoller/hackeriet_blog/_posts/2019-04-08-mojolicious-executing-code-with-url_escape.md

-Let's look at the [url_escape](https://mojolicious.org/perldoc/Mojo/Util#url_escape) function in the [Mojolicious](https://mojolicious.org/) web framework for Perl 5, and how it can be used to evaluate code trough the second argument of the function.
+Let's look at the [url_escape](https://mojolicious.org/perldoc/Mojo/Util#url_escape) function in the [Mojolicious](https://mojolicious.org/) web framework for Perl 5, and how it can be used to evaluate code through the second argument of the function.

 ## TLDR;
 ```perl